Hutchinson man recalls trying to save wife

 The family home is gone.
 All their belongings are gone as well.

 Two dogs died.
-The pet baby goat also died in the fire.
+The pet baby goat also was killed in the fire.
 But one pet would not leave Wendy’s side as she crawled into the pasture to get away from the flames.

 “Mojo got out,” said Villanueva.
 “He has burned paws now.
 But he’s in the pet hospital now.”